Tata Hexa – Is It Priced Right?

-The all-new Tata Hexa was launched yesterday with a lot of fanfare at an event in Powai, Maharashtra.
-The Tata SUV is loaded to the gills with features and comes with only a single 2.2-litre Varicor diesel engine which generates power in two tunes – 156PS and 150PS.
+The all-new Tata Hexa is loaded to the gills with features and comes with only a single 2.2-litre Varicor diesel engine which generates power in two tunes – 156PS and 150PS.
 With Tata wanting to – and managing to – create a buzz, most of the details were already made available to the public.
-Launching the Hexa at a starting price of Rs 11.99 lakh, has Tata managed to price it right?
+The real question is, has Tata managed to price it right?
 Let’s find out.

-Considering the performance of Tata’s previous product - priced above the Safari Storme - the Aria, this launch was all the more significant.
+Expensive Tata cars, apart from the Tata Safari, have never really clicked in the industry.
 The Aria failed to impress buyers despite receiving praise from auto experts.
 Reason?
 The SUV was ahead of its time, had uninspiring looks and was priced too steep.
-Overcoming the disappointment of the Aria’s failure to take off, Tata has returned with the Hexa, carrying forward almost all the good bits of the Aria and adding many more, and providing improved styling for good measure.
+With the Hexa, however, Tata Motors has carried forward almost all the good bits of the Aria and added much more to its recipe to make it a more enticing product.
 In fact, the car isn’t just a rebadged Aria.
 Despite sharing the chassis with the Aria, it has been designed ground-up, and is being offered in six variants.
 Here are the prices.

 Tata Hexa Variants Price